skyfe79/Awesome/README.md

 - [wgpu](https://github.com/gfx-rs/wgpu) - Cross-platform, safe, pure-rust graphics api.
 - [rye](https://github.com/mitsuhiko/rye) - An Experimental Package Management Solution for Python
 - [Rust](https://github.com/TheAlgorithms/Rust) -  All Algorithms implemented in Rust
 - [comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
-It provides you the material to quickly teach Rust to everyone.
+It provides you the material to quickly teach Rust.
 - [pgrx](https://github.com/pgcentralfoundation/pgrx) - Build Postgres Extensions with Rust!
 - [turbo](https://github.com/vercel/turbo) - Incremental bundler and build system optimized for JavaScript and TypeScript, written in Rust – including Turbopack and Turborepo.
 - [lyon](https://github.com/nical/lyon) - 2D graphics rendering on the GPU in rust using path tessellation.